 View the working days specified in the Sale and Supply of Alcohol Act that could affect application processing times.
-If your application is complete, there are no objections and all building requirements are met, club licences can normally be processed within 4 – 6 weeks.
+If your application is complete, there are no objections and all building requirements are met, club licences can normally be processed within four to six weeks.

 View the Alcohol licensing fees [PDF, 1.6 MB].
 The fees for processing your application are non-refundable, and must be paid when you apply for your licence.

 Under a club licence you can only sell alcohol to authorised customers.
 This is a condition on all club licences.
-Please refer to our Clubs Information Sheet [PDF, 73 KB] for guidance.
+Please refer to our Club information sheet [PDF, 73 KB] and Club staff training reminder tool [PDF, 96 KB] for guidance.

 A club licence is different from a tavern or function centre licence and does not allow the sale of alcohol to the general public.
 If a club wants to sell alcohol to the general public a special licence is required for a specific event.

-The Health Promotion Agency (HPA) have some useful tools for clubs(external link), including signs that can be displayed on the bar for staff to use as a reference tool and guide.
+The Health Promotion Agency (HPA) has some useful tools for clubs(external link), including signs that can be displayed on the bar for staff to use as a reference tool and guide.

 These documents give more information about holding a club licence: